CATrainer/revu/docs/RAILWAY_DEPLOYMENT_DEMO.md

 ## 📋 **Step 5: Database Tables Auto-Created**

-The `run.py` script automatically handles database table creation:
+The `run.py` script automatically creates database tables using SQLAlchemy:
-1. First tries to run Alembic migrations (if configured)
-2. If migrations fail, creates tables directly using SQLAlchemy
+1. Runs `Base.metadata.create_all()` on startup
+2. Tables are created if they don't exist
+3. Safe to run multiple times (idempotent)
-3. Then starts the server
+4. Then starts the server

-**No manual intervention needed!** Tables are created on first deployment.
+**No Alembic migrations needed!** The demo service models are simple and don't require migration history.
+Tables are created automatically on first deployment.

 ---